 Lohri is a festival that is well-known and that is celebrated mostly across northern India.
 It’s a celebration of celebration, music, and dancing around an open bonfire.
 Why do we commemorate Lohri and what’s the significance of it?
 Let’s look at the past and the ways people celebrate this amazing festival.

-Why do we Celebrate Lohri?
+Why do we celebrate Lohri?

 Lohri signifies the closing of winter and the beginning of the longer days.
 The festival is celebrated on the 13th of January each year, which is the day ahead of Makar Sankranti.
 The festival is closely connected to the farming season and harvest time.
 Farmers are celebrating Lohri to express gratitude to nature for a successful harvest of crops such as wheat, sugarcane, and mustard.